yezhengSTAT/scVI-3D/README.md

     resolution    (-r/--resolution)     : Resolution of scHi-C data, e.g., 1000000.
     batchRemoval  (-br/--batchRemoval)  : Indicator to remove batch or not.
 Default is False.
 Adding '-br' to turn it on. nLatent       (-n/--nLatent)        : Dimension of latent space.
-Default is 100.
+Default is 100. includeDiag   (-diag/--includeDiag) : Include diagonal in the normalization and imputation process.
+Adding '-diag' to include.
+Default is not include diagonal. poolStrategy  (-pool/--poolStrategy): Default progressive pooling strategy combines off-diagonal 2 and 3, then 4-6, 7-10, and so on.
+Please refer to the Methods section of the paper for details of the pooling strategy 1, 2, 3, 4, 5.
+Default is 1.

     Path to input and output folders:
-    inPath        (-i/--inPath)         : Path to the folder where input scHi-C data are saved. outdir        (-o/--outdir)         : Path to output directory. cellSummary   (-cs/--cellSummary)   : (Optional) Cell summary file with columns names to be "name" for scHi-C data file name including extension, "batch" for batch factor, "cell_type" for cluster or cell type label (tab separated file). genomeSize    (-g/--genome)         : Path to genome size file (tab separated file).
+    inPath        (-i/--inPath)         : Path to the folder where input scHi-C data are saved. outdir        (-o/--outdir)         : Path to output directory. cellSummary   (-cs/--cellSummary)   : (Optional) Cell summary file with columns names to be "name" for scHi-C data file name including extension, "batch" for batch factor, "cell_type" for cluster or cell type label (tab separated file). genomeSize    (-g/--genome)         : Path to genome size file (tab separated file). save          (-s/--save)           : Save intermediate data in pickle format.
+Adding '-s' to turn on the saving function.

     Other optional parameters:
     gpuFlag       (-gpu/--gpuFlag)      : (Optional) Use GPU or not.
 Default is False.
 Adding '-gpu' to turn it on.